 "Staking" refers to the act, by blockchain miners, of "locking" some portion of crypto assets into a "stake" on a blockchain as part of the miner's bid to become the validator for the next block on that blockchain.
 The concept of "staking" comes from the consensus mechanism called "proof of stake."
 All blockchains function by relying on miners who must validate the transactions written to the blockchain.
 In order to validate these transactions, miners use a consensus mechanism.
 There are different forms of consensus mechanisms, but they all require miners to engage in some form of activity to validate, or approve or disapprove, data and transactions before storing them.
 It is this action of validating transactions that makes a blockchain faultless.
 Blockchains that use the "proof of stake" consensus mechanism require their miners to create a "stake" of some amount of the crypto asset that is native to that blockchain, and then "lock" that stake by delegating the crypto asset to a wallet that participates in a staking pool.
-In general, the miner with the highest amount of staked crypto asset to a wallet that participates in a staking blockchains that use "proof of stake" permit other holders of the blockchain's native crypto asset to permit miners to use some amount of the holder's crypto asset for staking.
-If a miner uses the validator and receives a reward, the miner will give some of its reward to the holder whose crypto assets the miner used.
+In general, the miner with the highest amount of staked crypto assets will serve as the validator for the next block on the blockchain, and receives a reward of some amount of that blockchain's native crypto asset.
+Certain blockchains that use "proof of stake" permit other holders of the blockchain's native crypto asset to permit miners to use some amount of the holder's crypto asset for staking.
+If a miner uses the crypto asset of another holder and is chosen as the validator and receives a reward, the miner will give some of its reward to the holder whose crypto assets the miner used.